Here is a quick guide to LinkedIn search for consultants, business owners and sales people.

 When you get the results back you can:

-- Use the categories in the left column to refine the results shown – so I’ve chosen 2nd connections and Bristol as the location.
+- Use the categories in the right column to refine the results shown – so I’ve chosen 2nd connections and Bristol as the location.

 The Actions options available at this stage are:

 - to immediately send a Request to Connect – however this will be the standard, impersonal message.